reyesmel/reyesmel/README.md

 - 👩‍💻 Data Analyst + Communications Specialist
 - 🌱 Currently learning about dataviz
-- 👩‍🎓 Communication Data Science MS | USC
+- 👩‍🎓 Communication Data Science MS
-- 👩‍🎓 Cognitive Science + Art BA | UC Berkeley
 - 📫 How to reach me: melirey26@berkeley.edu
 - ⚡ Fun fact: I like to read about history, art and design.